rbdannenberg/soundcool/soundcool_GUI_Objects/README.md

   - nowOut:
     - Same as nowIn, also an array of four with the same information.

+- As demonstrated in the chrome React plugin, you can see the structure of my state.

 <!-- ``` -->

 ![Screenshot1](Screenshot1.png)

 ![Screenshot2](Screenshot2.png)

 <!-- ``` -->